 Nathaniel Trumbull, University of Connecticut

-Recreational marinas are growing rapidly on the West Coast, but they fall outside the usual planning, economic, and environmental research disciplines.
-An interdisciplinary research team will calculate the net economic impacts of moorage marinas in Southern California and Western Washington.
-It will also investigate the environmental externalities, using geographic information systems to correlate marina locations and NOAA Mussel Watch data on pollution and other impacts dating back to 1986.
-These economic and environmental impacts can then be compared for baseline and alternative scenarios, helping regulators and coastal communities develop prudent, informed marina policies.
+An interdisciplinary research team calculated the net economic impacts of moorage marinas in Southern California and Western Washington by investigating economic gains, costs, and environmental externalities.
+To quantify such impacts, they used geographic information systems to correlate marina locations and NOAA Mussel Watch data on pollution and other impacts dating back to 1986, and they considered the costs and environmental benefits of non-copper antifouling bottom paint.
+These economic and environmental impacts can be compared for baseline and alternative scenarios, helping regulators and coastal communities develop prudent, informed marina policies.

-The team reviewed existing data and created the MRIO model.
-The economic gain from marina activities in Southern California for 2014 was $2.9 billion and the total economic impact was $4.6 billion.
-By contrast, the direct economic impact of Washington marina activity was far greater at $5 billion with a total economic impact of $8.1 billion.
-The final step of including economic costs will ensure a balanced picture.
+Researchers used a multiregional input-output (MRIO) model to measure the economic gains and environmental impacts of marinas in Southern California and Washington.
+IMPLAN® data sources were used in the model for economic gains, and existing monitoring programs were used to quantify the environmental cost for each marina.
+The economic gain from marina activities in Southern California in 2014 was $2.9 billion, and the total economic impact was $4.6 billion.
+By contrast, the direct economic impact of Washington State marina activity was far greater at $5 billion with a total economic impact of $8.1 billion.